CSS 3 Features

 5) We can now create 2D and 3D animations, as well as transitions and transformations:

-These new effects allow elements on a webpage to rotate, flip grow or shrink and well as change into a different color.
-For the very first-time elements created in CSS can move on a screen which was otherwise able to be done through JavaScript or Flash code.
-Along with transitions, elements can now seamlessly change color or size.
-You can now set a time duration for the transition effect, for example, creating a button that changes color and slowly expands when you hover your mouse over it.
+These new effects allow elements on a webpage to rotate, flip grow or shrink as well as change into a different colour.
+First-time CSS elements can move on screen, unlike JavaScript or Flash code.
+Along with transitions, elements can now seamlessly change colour or size.
+You can now set a time duration for the transition effect, for example, creating a button that changes colour and slowly expands when you hover your mouse over it.
 This is the best CSS 3 feature of all.

 Also Read: CSS3 vs CSS1: Find the Difference Between

-CSS 3 Now supports new colors (RGBA, HSL, and HSLA) as well as gradient colors for allowing adjustments to opacity.
+CSS 3 Now supports new colours (RGBA, HSL, and HSLA) as well as gradient colours for allowing adjustments to opacity.
 Another big feature is that it supports rounded edge corners.
-This is an effect that previously required a lot of formatting and Photoshop work to be achieved before.
+Achieved using formatting and Photoshop for a previously challenging effect.

 7) Box-sizing has now fixed some annoying alignment problems: